 Tokyo sees record number of new cases amid nationwide spike

-TOKYO (AP) — Authorities in Tokyo announced nearly 500 new cases of the coronavirus on Wednesday, the biggest daily increase in the Japanese capital since the pandemic began, amid a nationwide spike in infections and as the country discusses with Olympic officials how to safely host next summer’s games.
+TOKYO (AP) — Authorities in Japan’s capital reported nearly 500 new cases of the coronavirus on Wednesday, the largest daily increase in Tokyo since the pandemic began, amid a nationwide spike in infections and as the country discusses with Olympic officials how to safely host next summer’s games.

-The record number of new cases came as International Olympic Committee President Thomas Bach ended his visit to Japan to discuss with Japanese Olympic officials how to safely host the games, which were postponed until next July due to the pandemic.
+The new cases came as International Olympic Committee President Thomas Bach ended a visit to Japan to discuss how to safely host the games, which were postponed a year until next July due to the pandemic.

 Japan has seen a steady climb in new cases nationwide in recent weeks, and experts have urged officials to step up preventive measures.

-Japanese Prime Minister Yoshihide Suga this week urged people to take precautions against the virus, including wearing masks and washing their hands carefully.
+Government officials currently are not taking any specific measures to scale back business activity.

+Tokyo Gov. Yuriko Koike expressed concern about the rising number of elderly patients, but merely asked residents to stick to their usual preventative measures.

-But Suga said the situation still does not require another state of emergency and that there was no need to scale back or suspend the domestic tourism and dining campaigns that the government has promoted.
+Prime Minister Yoshihide Suga this week said the situation does not currently require another state of emergency and there is no need to scale back or suspend domestic tourism and dining campaigns promoted by the government.

-Japan declared a state of emergency in April and May, making nonbinding stay-at-home and business closure requests, and has managed to prevent infections from becoming as explosive as in Europe and the U.S.
+Japan declared a state of emergency in April and May, making nonbinding stay-at-home and business closure requests.
+It has managed to prevent infections from becoming as explosive as in Europe and the U.S.

-Experts say the wide use of face masks and other common preventive measures, as well as Japan’s cultural tradition that lacks touching and kissing, might have helped keep the country’s caseload low.
+Experts say the wide use of face masks and other common preventative measures, as well as cultural traditions that lack touching and kissing, might have helped keep the country’s caseload low.

+Bach on Tuesday issued a gentle plea to all competitors to get vaccinated before the Olympics, if a vaccine is available, to protect themselves and others.
+He also said a “reasonable number” of fans should be able to attend the games with or without a vaccine.

 Japan has confirmed 120,815 cases overall, including 1,913 deaths, according to the health ministry.